graymo/KW-public-internet/README.md

 # internet-mapping-in-KW
-Public Internet Access in Kitchenrer-Waterloo
+Public Internet Access in Kitchener-Waterloo

+A continuing trial of Leaflet mapping & data from SPCKW